johnnyyork13/vicewaves/ZNOTES.md

 Change hero images on search pages

+fix width issue on profile (scrollbar is visible on orders column on right monitor)

 make search bar appear over header for easier responsiveness add "SEE MORE" option on new merch and best selling merch links